Swayam28/Homzy/README.md

-# Homzy is an UI based dummy house buying platform.
+# Homzy is an UI based house buying platform.
 # Live at: https://homzyy-swayam.netlify.app/